ItsMePaulo/tutoring/COS110/notes/introduction_to_classes.md

 Getters and setters are [member functions](https://gitlab.com/Paul_Wood_96/tutoring/-/blob/master/COS110/notes/introduction_to_classes.md#member-functions) in classes that pretty much do what they say.
 One gets the attribute the other sets it.
 I will let you decide which is which.
+<h3>Why though?</h3>
+Why have private attributes, especially because if they were public there would be no need to have public getters and setters.
+The answer does not make sense until you have learnt how easy it is to break code.
+Limiting the access of setting attributes by means of public setters forces the change to take place
+<b>ONLY</b> by the <b>OBJECT</b> holding the value and not by some other method somewhere else.
+This restricts the user forcing you to use the code in a certain way that is less error prone, ultimately this leads to better coding practices.
+But it won't truly make sense without practice.